Use Video File List to find out more about your movie files, detect poor quality content, and easily clean up your movie archive.

 - Can identify and classify up to 500 movie files per minute on a fast Mac

 - Supports most common movie formats on Macs

-Available in English language for macOS 11 (El Capitan) or higher.
+Available in English and German language for macOS 11 (El Capitan) or higher.

 Help & Usage

 Usage is very simple – just drag and drop a bunch of files and/or folders on the application icon or directly in the main window.
 Video File List will then search for valid movie files and display them in the list.
 If a search runs for more than 5 seconds, you will hear a short sound once the scan is finished.